paladin-t/b8.plugins/README.md

 It's not recommended to manipulate regular disks under the library directory manually, but don't be afraid of screwing off to plug these expansions:

-1. Clone or [download](https://github.com/paladin-t/b8.plugins/archive/master.zip) then extract the latest content somewhere on your local storage
+1. Clone or [download](https://github.com/paladin-t/b8.plugins/archive/master.zip) and extract the latest content somewhere on your computer
-2. Create a `plugins` directory under the root directory of your disk library if it's not yet there, BASIC8 looks for plugins exactly under that directory
+2. Create a `plugins` directory under the root directory of your disk library, if it's not yet been there, BASIC8 looks for plugins under that directory strictly
-3. Put extracted plugins under the `plugins` directory, do not include the `.git` stuff if you were cloning from here
+3. Put plugin scripts you just extracted under the `plugins` directory, do not include the `.git` stuff if you were cloning from here
 4. You need to reopen BASIC8 to use any new plugged expansions

-Some plugins requires common modules by the `IMPORT` statement, plugin uses the following directory, for example, as lookup root to import another source file:
+Some plugins require dependency modules by the `IMPORT` statement, plugin uses the following directory, for example, as lookup root to import another source file:

 * "C:/Users/YourName/Documents/BASIC8/plugins/" on Windows
 * "/Users/YourName/Documents/BASIC8/plugins/" on MacOS
 * "/home/YourName/Documents/BASIC8/plugins/" on Linux

-It's important to keep the directory structure of this repository under your local `plugins` directory, files should be put at, for example:
+It's important to have the directory structure remain unchanged according to this repository under your local `plugins` directory.
+Files should be located at, for example:

 * "C:/Users/YourName/Documents/BASIC8/plugins/[`common`](common)/[`frame.bas`](common/frame.bas)"
 * "C:/Users/YourName/Documents/BASIC8/plugins/[`working area`](working%20area)/[`rotate clockwise.bas`](working%20area/rotate%20clockwise.bas)"